A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Tracking Simulation Results

 \section{Tracking Simulation Results}

+The collimation simulations are based on the ESR lattice optics, physical beam pipe aperture, and the limiting apertures in the ring, including detailed IR6 apertures, which define the primary constraints for beam loss localization.
+Collimator settings are determined through aperture scans, in which the collimator half-opening is varied relative to the local beam size and compared to the effective IR6 aperture scaled by the corresponding optics functions.
+This provides an analytical reference linking collimator settings to the machine acceptance.
+In this framework, the optimal collimator settings are identified as those that significantly reduce IR6 losses while preserving beam lifetime.

+Beam losses are evaluated through multi-turn tracking of particles generated from Touschek and beam–gas scattering processes at distributed locations around the ring.
+Particles are followed until they are either intercepted by collimators or lost at the machine aperture, allowing a self-consistent determination of loss locations and collimation efficiency.
+Interactions of particles with the collimator material, including the production of secondary particles, are simulated using the Xsuite–BDSIM interface.
+The simulations are performed under ideal optics conditions, without inclusion of machine errors or orbit distortions.

-In this section we describe the results of the multi-turn particle tracking in the ESR lattice.
-The study includes collimator aperture scan, machine acceptance estimates, and beam loss distribution around the ring at different energies.
+In this section, we present the results of the multi-turn particle tracking in the ESR lattice, including collimator aperture scans, machine acceptance estimates, and beam loss distributions around the ring at different beam energies.